 People think of organic agriculture in many ways.
-Some define it by the things that are lacking—organic production should involve no pesticides, synthetic chemicals, or processing technologies you wouldn’t have in your kitchen.
-Others think about it in terms of food value—organic food should be nutritious and safe to eat without washing.
-And some think of it as ecologically-based agriculture.
+Some define it by what it disallows — i.e., organic production should involve no pesticides, synthetic chemicals, or processing technologies you wouldn’t have in your kitchen.
+Others think about it in terms of food value — organic food should be nutritious and safe to eat without washing.
+And some think of it as ecologically based agriculture.
 Still others think of the economic opportunity provided by a market for a premium product.

 Hence the saying, “Feed the soil to feed the plant.”

 The Organic Foods Production Act (OFPA) was written with the intention of ensuring that organic food meets all of these expectations.
 And it offers opportunities to engage in protecting our vision of organic food.
 Protecting the integrity of the organic label depends on our views of what “organic” means to us being repeatedly voiced in response to proposals that might weaken the legal meaning.
 Under OFPA, organic agriculture embodies an ecological approach to farming that does not rely on or permit toxic pesticides, chemical fertilizers, genetically modified organisms, antibiotics, sewage sludge, or irradiation.

 Beyond Pesticides is a member of the National Organic Coalition (NOC).
 The coalition’s materials provide up-to-date information on organic agriculture policy in the U.S., including Farm Bill recommendations and discussions.

 Beyond Pesticides supports organic agriculture because it implements good land stewardship and achieves reductions in hazardous chemical exposures for farmworkers.
 The pesticide reform movement, citing pesticide problems associated with chemical agriculture, from groundwater contamination and runoff to drift, views organic as the solution to this serious public health and environmental threat.